 Considering the importance each of us places on how we see the world around us, it’s somewhat amazing how most of us take our eyesight for granted.
 We worry more about changing the oil in our cars than having our eyes examined.
 But a little attention can go a long way to protecting your vision for the long haul.

-At Southside Eye Care, we provide comprehensive eye exams along with our more involved eye surgeries and treatments for problems such as glaucoma, cataracts, and floaters.
+At Southside Eye Care, we provide comprehensive eye exams at our Chesapeake, VA office along with more involved eye surgeries and treatments for problems such as glaucoma, cataracts, and floaters.

 Eye exams are so much more than simply telling a person he or she has 20/20 or 20/100 vision.
 We take these exams very seriously and continually upgrade to the latest technology to not only allow us to check your refraction quality but more importantly, to look for the early signs of any type of eye disease.